 Opioid prescribing reports

-Minnesota law requires the Department of Human Services to provide individualized opioid prescribing reports to all health care providers who prescribed opioids for pain management and treat people enrolled in MinnesotaCare or Medicaid, also called Medical Assistance in Minnesota.
-This includes health care providers who only care for Medicaid and MinnesotaCare members enrolled in a managed care organization.
+Minnesota Statute 256B.0638 requires the Department of Human Services (DHS) to provide confidential, individualized opioid prescribing reports to all health care providers who prescribe opioids for pain management to people enrolled in MinnesotaCare or Medicaid.
+The data provided in the reports are from Medicaid and MinnesotaCare administrative claims data, not from the Prescription Monitoring Program.

 The opioid prescribing reports compare prescribers’ opioid prescribing rates to the average rates of their peers in their specialty.
-The reports do not identify any individuals or groups.
-The data provided in the reports is from Medicaid and MinnesotaCare administrative claims data — the reports do not use data from the Prescription Drug Monitoring Program.
+The reports do not identify prescribers’ peers or patients.
 The goal of sharing this data with providers is to support quality improvement.

 Access your report